Article Collection

 Building Images

-While we have the “hello-world” image at hand, let’s show the simplest possible customization and build of our own Docker image.
+While we have the “hello-world” image at hand, let’s show building our own image that we will produce by customizing “hello-world”.

 gcc -o hello2 -static hello2.c